tyomaiva/first-rust-course/src/introduction.md

 # Introduction

-Welcome to a course for the Rust programming language!
+Welcome to a Rust programming language course!

 The goals of the course:
 + Learn to write basic Rust code and read API docs like [this](https://doc.rust-lang.org/core/option/enum.Option.html)